CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 # elpfen's keymap

 This is my daily-driver layout that I use for programming and text-editing.
-It's designed to be useful in Windows, tmux, vim, and Xmonad.
+It's designed to be useful in Xmonad, tmux, vim, and Windows.
+It was designed originally with a Keebio Iris in mind but is adaptable to any 3x10 + thumb layout.

 ## Basic Principles